 Although titanium alloy parts have such superior performance, it is still far from the universal application of titanium and its alloys in the automotive industry, due to such problems as high price, poor formability and poor welding performance.

 In recent years, with the development of the electron beam welding, plasma arc welding, laser welding, and other modern welding technology, the forming and welding problem of titanium alloy is no longer the key factor restricting the application of titanium alloy.
-The most important reason that prevents titanium alloy from being widely used in the automobile industry is the high cost.
+The most important reason that prevents titanium alloy from being widely used in the automobile industry is its high cost.

 Titanium alloys cost much more than other metals.
 The production cost of the titanium plate is mostly higher than $33 /kg, which is 6 ~ 15 times of aluminum plate and 45 ~ 83 times of steel plate.

 Thank you for reading our article and we hope it can help you have a better understanding of the advantages and disadvantages of titanium used in the automobile industry.
 If you want to know more about titanium and other refractory metals, you can visit Advanced Refractory Metals (ARM) for more information.

 Headquartered in Lake Forest, California, USA, Advanced Refractory Metals (ARM) is one of the leading manufacturers & suppliers of refractory metals across the world, providing customers with high-quality refractory metals such as tungsten, molybdenum, tantalum, rhenium, titanium, and zirconium at a very affordable price.

 Copyright © 1994-2023 Advanced Refractory Metals owned by Oceania International LLC, All Rights Reserved.